 - Vaginal pH.
 The pH of a sample of vaginal discharge is measured.
 Bacterial vaginosis often causes a pH that is higher than normal.

 - Oligonucleotide probe.
 A sample of vaginal discharge is tested for the genetic material, or DNA , of this bacteria.
 This test is not often used.

 Why It Is Done

-to help find the cause of an abnormal vaginal discharge or other symptoms of a
+Tests for bacterial vaginosis are done to help find the cause of symptoms such as abnormal vaginal discharge, irritation, or pain.

 How To Prepare